Dual and Accelerated Degrees

 - School of Business: BSM/MPH, MSPH, MPHTM or MHA

-Undergraduates student in the BSPH degree in the School of Public Health, the BS degree in the School of Science and Engineering or the BSM degree in the School of Business may combine the degree with the MPH (all professional programs except the MPH in Community Health Sciences), MSPH, MPHTM or MHA degrees.
-Student apply to the program in the second semester of their junior degree and, in consultation with their advisor, may begin taking graduate course in their senior year.
+Undergraduate students in the BSPH degree in the School of Public Health, the BS degree in the School of Science and Engineering or the BSM degree in the School of Business may combine the degree with the MPH, MSPH, MPHTM or MHA degrees.
+Students apply to the program in the second semester of their junior year and, in consultation with their advisor, may begin taking graduate course in their senior year.

-The combined degree program allows student to apply 12 credits of graduate foundational courses to the bachelors degree and the MPH, MSPH or MPHTM; the combined BSPH/MPH program have designated MHA courses.
-This results in the saving of approximately 1 semester of course work toward the MPH, MSPH, MPHTM or MHA degree.
+The accelerated degree program allows student to apply 12 credits of graduate foundational courses to the bachelors degree and the MPH, MSPH, MPHTM, or MHA degrees.
+In addition, students in the BSPH program also receive a course waiver for SPHL 6020 Foundations in Public Health.
+The accelerated degrees are NOT 4+1 programs due to the number of required credit hours for the masters degrees.
+Participating in the accelerated program reduces approximately 1 semester of course work toward the MPH, MSPH, MPHTM or MHA degrees.